pyepye/django-magiclink/README.md

 ```

 There are actually several forms avalible in the context on this page depending on what information you want to collect.
-* **SignupFormEmailOnly** - Only includes a `email` field
+* **SignupFormEmailOnly** - Only includes an `email` field
 * **SignupForm** - Includes `name` and `email` fields
 * **SignupFormWithUsername** - Includes `Username` and `email` fields
 * **SignupFormFull** - Includes `username`, `name` and `email` fields

-Like the login for the signup flow can be overridden if you require more information from the user on signup.
+Like the login for the sign up flow can be overridden if you require more information from the user on signup.
 See the login/setup docs for more details
 ToDo: Include docs on how to use post_save signal to send Welcome email?